somethingTacos/PingThings/README.md

 Collect long running connection latency and status information, and view the data in a graph.

-You can install this program with the 'PingThings Setup.msi'

 Here are some gifs...

 <h3>Adding a New Ping Group</h3>